addy-dclxvi/i3-starterpack/README.md

 `sudo apt-get install i3-wm dunst i3lock i3status suckless-tools` <br />

 - **Then install some additional packages to make your desktop enjoyable** <br />
-`sudo apt-get install compton hsetroot rxvt-unicode xsel rofi fonts-noto fonts-mplus xsettingsd lxappearance scrot viewnior`
+`sudo apt-get install hsetroot rxvt-unicode xsel lxappearance scrot`

 ## Explanations of Additional Packages
-- Compton is a compositor to provide some desktop effects like shadow, transparency, fade, and transiton.
 - Hsetroot is a wallpaper handler. i3 has no wallpaper handler by default.
 - URxvt is a lightweight terminal emulator, part of *i3-sensible-terminal*.
 - Xsel is a program to access X clipboard.
 We need it to make copy-paste in URxvt available.
 Hit Alt+C to copy, and Alt+V to paste.
-- Rofi is a program launcher, similar with dmenu but with more options.
-- Noto Sans and M+ are my favourite fonts used in my configuration.
-- Xsettingsd is a simple settings daemon to load fontconfig and some other options.
-Without this, fonts would look rasterized in some applications.
 - LXAppearance is used for changing GTK theme icons, fonts, and some other preferences.
 - Scrot is for taking screenshoot.
 I use it in my configuration for Print Screen button.
-I set my Print Screen button to take screenshoot using scrot, then automatically open it using Viewnior image viewer. <br />
+I set my Print Screen button to take screenshoot using scrot, then automatically open it any installed image viewer. <br />

 ## Copying Configurations
 `git clone https://github.com/addy-dclxvi/i3-starterpack.git` <br />